alessandroleite/lshw-xml-parser/README.md

 [lshw][lshw] (Hardware Lister) XML Parser [![Build Status](https://travis-ci.org/alessandroleite/lshw-xml-parser.png?branch=master)](https://travis-ci.org/alessandroleite/lshw-xml-parser)
 ===================

-What is it ?
+What is it?
 ------------

 A XML parser for the [lshw][lshw] output.

-How use it ?
+How to use it?
 ------------

 1. ##### Maven Repository